 Inspection Requirement.
 Select a sample of 10 to 20 ICNs, as well as any associated ITAAC Post-Closure Notifications, for verification that the licensee has implemented its approved ITAAC closure program in accordance with the approved procedures.
-Note that the “targeted” ITAAC have been subject to independent, direct NRC inspection, most of For the selected samples, review the completion packages and supporting documentation to confirm that evidence is available to substantiate ITAAC performance acceptability and closure.
+Note that the “targeted” ITAAC have been subject to independent, direct NRC inspection, therefore it is preferable most of the inspection sample be selected from the non-targeted ITAAC.
+For the selected samples, review the completion packages and supporting documentation to confirm that evidence is available to substantiate ITAAC performance acceptability and closure.
 As necessary, verify that ITAAC closure documentation is traceable to QA records that are retrievable.

 Inspection Guidance.
 The inspector should verify the following types of process controls, QA activities, and record checks with respect to the sampled ITAAC, their notifications, and the referenced supporting documentation.
 The level of technical review for this inspection should be commensurate with the complexity of the ITAAC.
 A completion package that is 1,000 pages long will require far more depth than a completion package that is only a few pages long.
 NRC staff subject matter experts can lend technical assistance on what elements should be reviewed to confirm that the ITAAC is met.